• Home

 Step 6: Add in the Jammy Blueberries

 Use a spatula to fold in all the jammy blueberries, including any liquid.
 If you want the color all blue, make sure to blend it all in.
 Don't leave any swirls.
+If you want it marbled, just swirl a bit.

-Step 7: Add in the Chocolate Chips
+Step 7: Fold in the Chocolate Chips

 Use a spatula to fold 1.5 cups of chocolate chips into the batter until combined.

-Step 8: Scoop the Batter
+Step 8: Scoop the Batter and Top with More Chocolate Chips

 Using an ice cream scoop, fill the muffin cups to the top.
 Smooth the batter with the back of the spoon or a small knife.